lunzheng-li/gender-discrimination-hiring/README.md

 ## `gender51job`

-The `gender51job` folder contains Scrapy web-crawling framework.
+The `gender51job` folder contains a Scrapy web-crawling framework.
+- It is used to obtain all the relevant positions (and position info such as company size, company type etc.) from [51job](https://www.51job.com/)

 ## `randomization_1to1.py`